 It is time to stir continuously now – everything moves quickly from this point (in one minute, you’ll be done!).
 You will notice the color of the sugar turns from light caramel to dark brown.
 If it begins to smoke, lower the heat or lift the pot off the stove.

-When the sugar becomes dark brown, remove from the heat and add the boiling water carefully.
+Step 3: When the sugar becomes dark brown, remove from the heat and add the boiling water carefully.
 It will sputter so be cautious.
 You can add a tablespoon or two of water first before pouring the rest in.

-What’s a substitute for browning sauce
+What is a substitute for browning sauce

 In T&T, roucou is used as a substitute for browning sauce.
 Roucou is an red extract made from the pigment of achiote or annatto seeds.
 It can be added to marinades or poured in while cooking.